-Soul Shepherding and it’s founders, staff, and Associates are guided by these core beliefs:
+Soul Shepherding and it’s founders, staff, and network members are guided by these core beliefs:

 We believe in one God, Creator, and Lord of the Universe, the co-eternal Trinity of Father, Son, and Holy Spirit.
 God is all-powerful, all-knowing, eternal, everywhere present, totally holy and loving, shining in glory, and supremely happy.
 God is the perfect and complete community in which each divine Person loves and honors the others above self and welcomes all people to join their community: God wants to be our Abba, Jesus wants to be our Friend, and the Holy Spirit wants to make our bodies His temple.

 We believe that Jesus Christ, God’s unique Son, was conceived by the Holy Spirit, born of the Virgin Mary, lived a sinless life of perfect love for God and neighbor, died a substitutionary atoning death on the cross, rose bodily from the dead, ascended to heaven, and reigns in the Kingdom of the Heavens now.
 He is fully God and fully man and is the one mediator between God and humankind and he looks upon each person with a smile and open arms.

 We believe that the Bible in its original manuscripts is God’s authoritative and inspired Word, without error in all its teachings.
 Followers of Christ joyfully submit to its divine authority, both individually and corporately, in all matters of belief and conduct and demonstrate this by righteous living (e.g., the fruit of the Spirit).
 It’s important to interpret individual verses and passages in their context, genre, the Bible as a whole, and, most especially, the person of Jesus Christ who reveals God to us.